fredericomateusmartins/analytical/README.md

 ## Synopsis

-Analytical is a automated reporting program for writing custom statistics reports based on information from Google Analytics.
+Analytical is a automated reporting program for writing custom statistics reports based on information fetched from Google Analytics.

 ## Installation